dip4k/CS_Coding_Problems/DSA_Patterns/algorithm_design_Patterns.md

 - **Algorithm**: Maintain disjoint sets and perform union and find operations.
 - **Difficulty**: Moderate.
 - **Example**: Detect cycles in an undirected graph using union-find.

-These advanced data structures and algorithms are crucial for tackling complex problems efficiently.
-Dive into their implementations and explore their applications! 🚀